 Give thought to how these costs categories will be weighted across your coffee shop business.
 The coffee shop would presumably want to allocate more money to having several shifts of engaged employees, rather than investing in the latest, greatest technology, which means wages will carry a higher cost for your coffee shop.

 Trade associations are an invaluable source of information for both new and established companies.
-Chances are whatever niche your coffee shop is in–from organic beans supplied by remote villages in Africa to partnering with local independent bookstores for partnering on opening new locations—there is already an entrepreneur support group out there with industry information, statistics and maybe even a magazine you can subscribe to, as well as several different entrepreneur forums where you can share ideas online.
+Chances are whatever niche your coffee shop is in—from organic beans supplied by remote villages in Africa to being a partner with local independent bookstores on opening new locations—there is already an entrepreneur support group out there.
+These groups offer industry information, statistics and maybe even a magazine you can subscribe to, as well as several different entrepreneur forums where you can share ideas online.

 Also, don’t be afraid to seek out other entrepreneurs who have set up shop with successful coffee shops either locally, or in surrounding areas and talk to them about their experience with coffee shop startup costs, especially unexpected costs.